Logo

 Giorgio Napolitano became responsible for the commission for Southern Italy within the National Committee.

-Giorgio Napolitano complied with the party-sponsored position on this matter, a choice he would repeatedly declare to have become uncomfortable with, developing what his autobiography describes as a "grievous self-critical torment".
+Giorgio Napolitano complied with the party-sponsored position on this matter, a choice for which he was later criticized; he repeatedly declared to have become uncomfortable with the decision, developing what his autobiography describes as a "grievous self-critical torment".

 Between 1963 and 1966, Giorgio Napolitano was party chairman in the city of Naples and later, between 1966 and 1969, he was appointed as chairman of the secretary's office and of the political office.

-Giorgio Napolitano's political thought was somewhat moderate in the context of the PCI: in fact, he became the leader of the wing of the party called Migliorismo, whose members notably included Gerardo Chiaromonte and Emanuele Macaluso.
+Giorgio Napolitano's political thought was somewhat moderate in the context of the PCI; he became the leader of the wing of the party called migliorismo, whose members notably included Gerardo Chiaromonte and Emanuele Macaluso.

-Between 1977 and 1981 Giorgio Napolitano had some secret meetings with the United States ambassador Richard Gardner, at a time when the PCI was seeking contact with the US administration, in the context of its definitive break with its past relationship with the Communist Party of the Soviet Union and the beginning of eurocommunism, the attempt to develop a theory and practice more adapted to the democratic countries of Western Europe.
+Between 1977 and 1981, Napolitano had some secret meetings with the United States ambassador Richard N Gardner, at a time when the PCI was seeking contact with the US administration, in the context of its definitive break with its past relationship with the Communist Party of the Soviet Union and the beginning of Eurocommunism, the attempt to develop a theory and practice more adapted to the democratic countries of Western Europe.

 Giorgio Napolitano was an active member of the party until it ended in 1991.